Curo19/BooksOnTheFly/README.md

 Case sinario: Reading a book on the train with your phone and when your stop comes up.
 You can continue with your book by listening to the audio as you walk.

 3) Create a plugin system to easily integrate any new code or extenstions.

+4) To develop on Android first.
+With options for other systems at a later date.